-By way of background, the member districts of AASB have approved 106 resolutions on a wide range of state and federal education issues.
+Currently, AASB member districts have approved 102 resolutions (see the enclosure "Where We Stand," dated Nov.
+14. 2010) on a wide range of state and federal education issues.
 The resolutions give AASB directors and staff guidance in working with state and federal policy-makers on behalf of Alaska's public schools and our children.